Abandonware DOS title

 Strider

-Strider is an abandoned action game designed by Kouichi Yotsui, Tokuro Fujiwara, Shinichi Yoshimoto, developed by Capcom and released by U.S. Gold in 1989.
+Strider is an abandoned side scrolling action game designed by Kouichi Yotsui, Tokuro Fujiwara, Shinichi Yoshimoto, developed by Capcom and released by U.S. Gold in 1989.
 Strider runs on DOS but was also published for Amiga, Amstrad CPC, Atari ST, C64, Genesis, PlayStation, SEGA Master System, Wii, ZX Spectrum.
 Strider was converted from the original arcade version.

 Strider screenshot